 - See Item 1.
 "Business Management and Other Agreements-Investment Advisory Agreement."
 As of December 31, 2022, we had outstanding SBA debentures of \$153.0 million; we had \$250.0 million outstanding of our Notes; we had no outstanding borrowings under our senior secured revolving credit agreement with certain lenders party thereto and ING Capital, LLC, as administrative agent (the "Credit Facility"), which has a total commitment of \$100.0 million.
-Interest (8) payments on borrowed funds is based on estimated annual interest and fee expenses on outstanding SBA debentures and the Notes and outstanding borrowings under the Credit Facility as of December 31, 2022 with a weighted average stated interest rate of 4.037% as of that date.
+Interest (8)payments on borrowed funds is based on estimated annual interest and fee expenses on outstanding SBA debentures and the Notes and outstanding borrowings under the Credit Facility as of December 31, 2022 with a weighted average stated interest rate of 4.037% as of that date.
 We also pay a commitment fee between 0.5% and 2.675% per annum based the unutilized commitment under our Credit Facility.
-We have estimated the annual interest expense on borrowed funds and caution you that our actual interest expense will depend on prevailing interest rates and our rate of borrowing, which may be substantially higher than the estimate provided in this table. - (9) Other expenses represent our estimated annual operating expenses, as a percentage of net assets attributable to common shares estimated for the current year, including professional fees, directors' office expenses represent our estimated professional resistance of the common statement of the earth year, including professional resistance of the earth year, including professional resistan debt securities and distributions with respect to preferred stock.
+We have estimated the annual interest expense on borrowed funds and caution you that our actual interest expense will depend on prevailing interest rates and our rate of borrowing, which may be substantially higher than the estimate provided in this table. - (9)Other expenses represent our estimated annual operating expenses, as a percentage of net assets attributable to common shares estimated for the current year, including professional fees, directors' server the server and debt securities and distributions with respect to preferred stock.
 "Other expenses" are based on actual other expenses for the year ended December 31, 2022 - (10)"Total annual expenses, before base management fee waiver" as a percentage of consolidated net assets attributable to common stock are higher than the total annual expenses percentage would be for a company that is not leveraged.
-We borrow money to leverage our net assets and increase our total assets. - The Board of Directors accepted a voluntary, non-contractual, and unconditional waiver from the Investment Advisor to exclude any investments recorded as secured borrowings as defined under - GAAP from the base management fee payable as of December 31, 2022.
-The base management fee waived as of December 31, 2022 is \$0.3 million.

-The SEC requires that the "total annual expenses, net of base management fee waiver" percentage be calculated as a percentage of net assets (defined as total assets less total liabilities), rather than (12)the total assets, including assets that have been purchased with borrowed amounts.
+We borrow money to leverage our net assets and increase our total assets. - (11)The Board of Directors accepted a voluntary, non-confractual, and unconditional waiver from the Investment Advisor to exclude any investments recorded as secured borrowings as defined under GAAP from the base management fee payable as of December 31, 2022.
+The base management fee waiver as of December 31, 2022 is \$0.3 million.
+The SEC requires that the "total annual expenses, net of base management fee waiver" percentage be calculated as a percentage of net assets (defined as total assets less total liabilities), rather than - (12) the total assets, including assets that have been purchased with borrowed amounts.
 If the "total annual expenses, net of base management fee waiver" percentage were calculated instead as a percentage of average consolidated total assets, our "total annual expenses, net of base management fee waiver" would be 6.04% of average consolidated total assets.